voxel51/fiftyone/package/README.md

 Before building this package, you need to have built a native Electron app for your target platform.
-To do this, switch to the `electron` folder and run `yarn package-linux`, `yarn package-mac`, or `yarn package-win`.
+To do this, switch to the `electron` folder and run `yarn package-linux` or `yarn package-mac`.
 This may take several minutes to complete.
 Once the Electron app is built, switch to the `package/gui` folder and follow the packaging instructions for `fiftyone` above.

+As with `fiftyone-db`, if you are building a wheel for another platform, specify the target platform with `--plat-name`.

 ## Testing with built wheels locally